Advertising Effectiveness Benchmarks: Brand and Outcomes Lift Insights

 • When it comes down to brand-level website visits, what verticals shine brightest?

-In the subsequent analysis - aimed at answering these questions - we directly compare industry-level benchmarks versus overall (topline) benchmarks.
-This approach allows us to assess what level of underperformance or overperformance a given vertical achieves on any metric of interest.
+In the subsequent analysis, aimed at answering these questions, we directly compare industry-level benchmarks versus overall (topline) benchmarks.
+This approach allows us to assess the level of underperformance or overperformance a given vertical achieves on any metric of interest.

 To conduct this analysis, we simply divide the industry-level benchmarks for any metric by the topline benchmark for the same metric, which generates a multiplier value.
 When that multiplier is ~1.0, this industry performs at relative parity to the overall average.
 However, when the multiplier moves notably higher/lower, we can infer that this industry’s typical ad performance is ‘x times’ stronger/weaker than the overall average.

-Using this technique, the below table provides a view of how different industries perform versus overall benchmarks on 4 key metrics: unaided awareness, brand favorability, category search behavior, and brand e-commerce behavior.
-We unpack the ‘leaders’ on each of these 4 metrics in the subsequent sections.
+Using this technique, the table below provides a view of how different industries perform versus overall benchmarks on four key metrics: unaided awareness, brand favorability, category search behavior, and brand e-commerce behavior.
+In the following sections, we unpack the leaders of each.

 Top-of-funnel industry leaders